MapsPeople/docsite/README.md

         git push -u origin feature/migen-1234-search-functionality
         ```

 6. Create a Pull Request on Github, to merge your `feature/migen-1234-search-functionality` branch into `main`.
     * Depending on project settings, you may need someone to review your Pull Request and approve it in order to have permissions to merge it into `main`.
 In general, it is also best practice to get a second pair of eyes on something you want to merge in.

 7. Once approved, merge your `feature/migen-1234-search-functionality` branch into `main`.

-8. Wait 5-10 minutes for the back-end dark magic to do it's thing.
+8. Wait 5-10 minutes for the back-end magic to do it's thing.

 9. Go to [docs.mapsindoors.com](https://docs.mapsindoors.com) to see your new page live!
 If it doesn't show, try clearing your cache and reloading!